dschoepel/openhab-addons/bundles/org.openhab.binding.tailwind/README.md

 ```xml
 tailwind-<MACAddress>.local
 ```
-The MAC address can be found using the tailwind smartphone movbile app.
+The MAC address can be found using the TailWind smart-phone mobile application.

 1. Open the app and click on the "gear" icon for a controller.
-2. At the top of the screen, upper right side the MAC is listed in a format similar to this: 09:d1:f0:12:02:ec
+2. At the top of the screen, upper right side, the MAC is listed in a format similar to this: 09:d1:f0:12:02:ec
 3. The corresponding URL would be tailwind-09d1f01202ec.local.

 ### Authentication Token

-The Token is called the "local control key" and can be found on the TailWind web application (this cannot be found on the smartphone/movile app).
+The Token is called the "local control key" and can be found on the TailWind web application (this cannot be found on the smart-phone/mobile application).

 1. Login to the web application here: [Web Application](web.gotailwind.com)
-2. The top menu on this screen should list an options called "Local Control Key".
+2. The top menu on this screen should list an option called "Local Control Key".
 If its not visible, there will be a "Hamburger" icon on the upper left side of the screen.
 3. Click on "Local Control Key" to see the token or generate one if it has not already been created.
-4. Copy this token and use it to configure the authToken configuration parameter.
+4. Copy this token and use it to configure the 'authToken' configuration parameter.

 The instructions can also be found here: [Token Instructions](https://github.com/Scott--R/Tailwind_Local_Control_API?tab=readme-ov-file#2-token)